trytrihjyuki/mgr/TECHNICAL.md

 ## 3. Infrastructure Configuration

-Before running the launcher script, you need to configure the AWS infrastructure parameters at the top of `scripts/launch_ec2_experiments.sh` and `aws_ec2_launcher.py`.
+Before running the launcher script, you need to provide your AWS infrastructure details.
+The recommended method is to create a `.env` file in the root of the project.

+1.  **Create the `.env` file:** Copy the provided template.
+    ```bash
+    cp .env.example .env
+    ```
+2.  **Edit `.env`:** Open the `.env` file and fill in the values for your AWS environment.
+The launch script will automatically source this file.

 Here are some one-liner commands to help you find these values.
-It's recommended to use resources specifically created for this project, which may be tagged with a name like `pricing-experiment`.

 - **`REGION`**: The AWS region where the resources will be created.